nessanmore/nessanmore/README.md

 <p align="center">
   <font size="2">
-I'm low-energy and sometimes come across as bland, but please feel free to talk to me; I'm open to conversation!
+I am autistic with a special interest in Ronald, so always expect me to be my Inference or Ronald pony.
+Feel free to talk to me; I'm open to conversation!
 Tone tags are very helpful but not required if we know each other well. ～☆
   </font>
 </p>